crazoter/My-Docs/blog/2021-01-24-project-ideas.md

     * Automate redrawing of said person
     * Prepare for ebsynth for optical flow
       * https://github.com/jamriska/ebsynth
+    * What about... the opposite?
+Make a person perform something else:,,,,,,,,,,121 deep fake?

 * Machine Learning
   * Find/Train a model that can identify speech bubbles (for manga translation)